 - Deloitte UK: Mental health and employers: Refreshing the Case for Investment

 - Mental Health Commission of Canada: A Clear Business Case for Hiring Aspiring Workers

-One way that stigma manifests is as a desire for social distance.
+One way that this avoidance manifests is as a desire for social distance.
 In some rather surprising statistics from 2008, 55% of Canadians said they would be unlikely to marry someone with a mental illness, 46% saw mental illness as an excuse for bad behaviour, and 27% would be afraid to be around someone who was mentally ill.
 Those numbers seem incredibly high for not all that long ago.
 The post Gems of Mental Illness Ignorance & Stigma from Quora has more glaring examples of public stigma.

 NIMBYism (Not In My BackYard) is another manifestation of the desire for social distance.
 This can be a major barrier to creating more supportive housing, which I’ve written about in relation to mental health housing and low-barrier housing.
 Stigma can also make landlords reluctant to rent to potential tenants who have a mental illness.